nikolaevtomov/recommender-app/readme.md

 ```
 npm run start
 ```
-This will ask you to run alternatove port so `3001` will be assigned as the next available port.
+This will ask you to run alternative port so `3001` will be assigned as the next available port.
-Then navigate to `127.0.0.1:3003` for react frontend.
+Then navigate to `127.0.0.1:3001` for react frontend.

 ## DB
 <img src="screencapture-2.png?raw=true" width="250" alt="Recommender db scheme" />